storyblok/space-tool-plugins/space-plugins/nuxt-starter/README.md

 <img src="./docs/app-bridge.png" alt="App Bridge" width="600" />

-If you don't see the UI to enable App Bridge, please reach out to [the Storyblok support](https://www.storyblok.com/trust-center/service-support).
-Or, you can disable App Bridge, by replacing your `app.config.ts` with the following.
+If you don't want to use App Bridge, you can disable App Bridge, by replacing your `app.config.ts` with the following.

 ```ts
 export default defineAppConfig({